zxlml/zxlml.github.io/cn_page.md

 - Pairwise Generalized Importance Weighting for Metric Learning under Distribution Shift.
 (Submitted)
 - From Conflicts to Convergence: A Zeroth-order Method for Multi-Objective Learning.
 (Submitted)
 - HDME: Hallucination Detection in LLMs Using Manifold Embedding.
 (Submitted)
 - Explainable Hardware Trojan Detection and Localization in FPGA Netlists.
-(Submitting)
+(Under Review)
 - 基于YOLOv11-FS模型的柑橘花粉活力率检测.
 (Submitting)